Doktorandin (Centre for Transcultural Studies / Perthes Collection)

 Bachelor of Arts in History and English Studies at the Georg-August-University Göttingen, 2011 Erasmus stay at the Royal Holloway University of London

-Live elephants, giraffes, ostriches and dromedaries, baboons and donkey species unknown in Europe - the list of animals traded globally in the 19th century was long.
-In addition to the numerous animals, a wide variety of people were involved in this enterprise, which brought animals from the interior of Africa to European zoos or transported animals to other African regions to be used in colonial projects.
-German animal trader and trapper Josef Menges (1850-1910) was involved in this enterprise for more than thirty years, during which time he hunted, trapped, transported, and sold thousands of animals, large and small, live and dead.
+Living elephants, giraffes, ostriches, and camels, baboons, and donkeys unknown in Europe – the list of animals traded globally in the 19th century was extensive.
+Besides the numerous animals, various individuals were involved in this enterprise, bringing animals from interior Africa to European zoos or transporting animals to other African regions for use in colonial projects.
+German animal trader and catcher Josef Menges (1850–1910) was engaged in this business for more than thirty years, hunting, capturing, transporting, and selling thousands of large and small, living and dead animals during this period.

-This project utilizes previously overlooked and unpublished sources, such as the travel diaries of Josef Menges and his correspondence with renowned animal trader and zoo director Carl Hagenbeck.
-These sources provide direct insights into the practices and actors involved in the animal trade, without editorial bias or omission of ruptures, conflicts, difficulties, or the agency of African actors and animals that were sick or resistant.
-The project incorporates theoretical and methodological contributions from Human-Animal Studies, expanding the concept of a history of entanglement within the framework of post-colonial studies to include the category of species.
-Consequently, the history of animal trafficking is approached as a complex, interconnected history, wherein not only the colonial metropolis and periphery, but also animals and humans, are analyzed on an equal analytical level.
+Drawing on previously unpublished and overlooked sources such as the travel diaries of Josef Menges and the correspondence between Menges and the renowned animal trader and zoo director Carl Hagenbeck, the project provides a direct insight into the practices and actors involved in the animal trade.
+Theoretical and methodological inspiration is derived from the field of Human-Animal Studies, particularly incorporating the concept of a history of entanglements developed within post-colonial studies.
+This expands the understanding of the history of the animal trade as a doubly entangled narrative, where not only the colonial metropolis and periphery but also animals and humans are examined on an analytical level.

 Kamelgeschäfte.
 Carl Hagenbecks Verkauf von 2.000 Dromedaren an die deutsche Schutztruppe in Namibia, in: Tobias Mörike/Bettina Zorn (eds.), Auf dem Rücken der Kamele, Berlin 2024, pp. 59-72.